-Prerequisite: BU 101 Continues the study of financial accounting principles and procedures from BU 101, with emphasis on the c and procedures from BU 101, with emphasis on the corporate form of business organization.
+Continues the study of financial accounting principles and procedures from BU 101, with emphasis on the corporate form of business organization.
 Students will also be introduced to managerial accounting concepts used for planning and controlling the business enterprise.

 BU 103-Introduction to Business (3)